Irrigating the Vegetable Garden

 - Bubblers and drippers – Emitter or drippers are placed to water individual plants.

-A disadvantage of a drip system is that they require relatively clean water.
+A disadvantage of a drip system is that it requires relatively clean water.
 Systems readily plug with dirt, algae, or salts in the water.
 This is generally not a problem when using drinking quality municipal water supplies.
 Depending on water quality, drip irrigation may not practical for many non-potable water sources.
 The filtering system required may be expensive and high maintenance.

 Ideally, an in-line drip hose or soaker hose is placed on the soil surface under the mulch.
 The soaker hose may also be buried a couple of inches into the soil to protect the hose from breakdown by sunlight.

-On a raised-bed box, space the drip line/soaker hose at 12-inch spacing.
-A four-foot wide box would have four runs of the drip line/soaker hose up and down the box (as illustrated in Figure 1).
-For larger vegetables like corn, squash and melons, and cole crops (three plants across a four-foot wide box), make three runs up and down a four-foot wide box.
-On a two-foot wide raised bed box for tomatoes or beans, the drip line/soaker hose runs down and back.
-[Figure 3]
+In a raised-bed box, space the drip line/soaker hose at 12-inch spacing.
+A four-foot wide box would have four runs of the drip line/soaker hose up and down the box (as illustrated in Figure 3).
+For larger vegetables like corn, squash, and cole crops (three plants across a four-foot wide bed) make three runs up and down a four-foot wide box.
+In a two-foot wide raised bed box for tomatoes or beans, the drip line/soaker hose runs down and back.

 Figure 3.
-On this four-foot wide box, the drip line or soaker hose makes four runs up and down the box at 12” spacing.
+In this four-foot wide box, the drip line or soaker hose makes four runs up and down the box at 12-inch spacing.
 Carrot rows are running across the box.

 Figure 4.
 With irrigation pipe, it is easy to plumb a tap at each raised bed box.
-Here a pressure regulator with hose-end fittings reduces the pressure to 25 psi.
-A 1/2 inch soaker hose is attached.
+Here a pressure regulator with hose-end fittings reduces pressure to 25 psi.
+It is connected to a ½-inch soaker hose.